-- StoryCorps is built on an uncompromising commitment to excellence across all aspects of the project, from collecting, sharing, and preserving people’s stories; to organizational management; to maintaining an extraordinary work environment where respect and dignity are paramount.
+StoryCorps is built on an uncompromising commitment to excellence throughout the organization that includes an intense focus on the collecting, sharing, and preserving of people’s stories; high-quality organizational management; and the care and support of an extraordinary work environment where respect and dignity are paramount.

 - The interview session is at the heart of StoryCorps.
 We treat participants with the utmost respect, care, and dignity.

-- StoryCorps has a relentless focus on serving a wide diversity of participants.
+- StoryCorps maintains a relentless focus on serving a wide diversity of participants.

 - StoryCorps is a public service.